adb421/Manipulation/README.txt

 One of the first things to do with the object, and probably to be done immediately after construction is the connect function: pc104.connect();
 This will attempt to connect to the QNX PC-104 over tcpip with a 1500 byte buffer for input and output, a timeout of 5 seconds, and over the ports defined in the constructor.
 This function takes no arguments and returns nothing.
 It will display 'Connected' if the connection is successful and will cause an error if not.

+The PC104 code has a bunch of functions the process_commands.* files which provide ways to talk to it by sending integers.
+Whenever the PC104 receives a packet that is from the PC, if it is not already executing one of these functions it checks to see if it received an int that matches one of these functions.
+This matlab class has functions built in to send these integers over to put the PC104 in one of these functions.
+These are outlined below and the integers used to call them are listed with the function as "cmd = n" where n is the desired command function.
+These provide the easiest way to interface with the PC104 and similar functions could be added easily by following the same protocol.